 Booof.
 This book is the extremely first person account of doing a tour duty in Afghanistan as an army grunt.
 It doesn't necessarily tell you anything you didn't know about the war there, but it does present the things that you know at a very close level of detail and with tons of lived experience.

 Another way of describing the book and its author would be: "what if every aspect of my life and all of my decisions were the complete opposite?"
-So there's a whole bunch of switches that get flipped to their opposite: dirt, violence, personal courage, sleep deprivation, weight lifting, food, temperature, sex, drinking, personal hygiene, sanitation, etc. etc. Suffice to say that I'm happy with my choices. :D The stories do make for good reading though.
-The start of the book and the end of the book are a bit rough, but the middle 80% which describes living and soldiering in Afghanistan are compelling and interesting.
+So there's a whole bunch of switches that get flipped to their opposite: dirt, violence, personal courage, sleep deprivation, weight lifting, food, temperature, drinking, personal hygiene, sanitation, etc. etc. Suffice to say that I'm happy with my choices. :D The stories do make for good reading though.
+The start of the book and the end of the book are a bit rough, but the middle 80% which describes living and soldiering in Afghanistan is compelling and interesting.

 A third (and hopefully final) way of describing the book would be to say that the book is about the difference between theory and reality, between abstractions on a military map or in an opinion piece and what is actually happening in the world.
 So you have mine-detectors, but they don't actually detect mines.
 You have Afghan army units, but they absolutely will not fight.
 You have police, but they will refuse to act in even the most basic ways (e.g. drive this wounded civilian to a hospital) unless bribed.
 You have provincial governors, but they are arguably Taliban.
 You have reconstruction projects, that no ones uses and are abandoned and are eventually turned into forts by insurgents, and then bombed by coalition air strikes and turned back into rubble in some sort of weird cycle of life.
 It's just one thing after another that exists only on paper or only in the dream-castles built up within documents and speeches.
 It's theory crafting.
 It's what happens when you try and take Western idealism and try to force it on a Vancian society.